-Sonita is a great communicator and delight to listen to, refreshingly honest, open, positive and articulate.
+Sonita is a great at Public speaking and a delight to listen to - refreshingly honest, open, positive and articulate.
 She talks about the importance of agency and how feeling like she had the power to influence the world around her was a crucial element in her life and the successes she has had.

 ' I think I've got a really exciting job.
 It's about being a forward thinker, not worrying, but finding the solutions to things.'